SanForgeStudio/kzxengine/README.md

 # 7. Getting started?
 Learn how to create your own games using the KZX Engine by visiting our [documentation](https://www.kzxengine.com/documentation/).

 # 8. Licence?
-The KZX Engine is since 2021 licensed under a closed source proprietary software license "Company License", This Can be found [here](https://www.kzxengine.com/SLEULA.pdf).
+The KZX Engine is under a Proprietary license, This Can be found [here](https://www.kzxengine.com/SLEULA.pdf

+# 9. Thirdparty?
+Because the KZX Engine uses the root/core systems as framework from the Overload Engine, we are still expanding towards re-creating our engine into our own.

-# 9. Changelog?
+# 10. Changelog?

 See all the public releases [here](https://github.com/Grand-Dog-Studio/KZXEngine/releases)

 <br/>
 <br/>
 </p>